-NOTE: TAs are not allowed to close a student's test or edit student demographic information.
+NOTE: TAs are not allowed to apply the Early Stopping Rule or edit student demographic information.
 Use the website/email links on page 1 (State MSAA Coordinators) for state-specific policy information.

 NOTE: The TC role varies by state.
 Some states do not have separate school- and district-level TCs.
 Use the website/email links on page 1 (State MSAA Coordinators) for state-specific policy information.